 Common Spring Chimney Issues

-May 11, 2015
+Maryn Williams • May 11, 2015

 Seemed like the rain was never going to stop.
-Pshew!
+Phew!
 It’s good to see the sun again.
 But before we forget the recent barrage of spring storms (with plenty more to come), it’s a good idea to consider the health of one of our most frequently overlooked home maintenance items: the chimney.

 The chimney performs several vital functions.
 A chimney deteriorated by constant exposure can be a potential safety hazard — such as direct contact with water and water penetration.
 Water is often introduced to a chimney from other areas of the home.
 You would probably notice interior leaks during those rainy days.
 What you might not notice is pooling water on the tops of your chimney cap.
 Damaged gutters, overflowing gutters, downspouts dumping water near or on the chimney, and even gutters that are not sloped away from the chimney, can also introduce water to your chimney in damaging ways.